-- Secured Email System.
-RLC RCR is using advanced security protection through Microsoft Office 365 as employee's corporate email.
-It provides URL filtering, screening of attachments and links to be protected from spam and phishing. - o End-point Security Protection.
-RLC RCR installed Crowdstrike Endpoint Protection as the last defense layer to protect end-user's computer from malware, spam and phishing. - o Protection of RLC RCR's edge network.
-RLC RCR used strong network firewall rules that serve as a network gateway to only allow authorized and specific ports

-- to pass through.
-It also includes URL filtering and secured VPN connections among its remote sites. - Disallowed the use of external storage by employees. - o We have corporate information security team that performs Security Vulnerability Assessment and Penetration Testing (SVAPT) on regular and on-demand basis specially before we launch a new website - o 24x7 IT Service Desk that also monitors all our network, systems and applications through our monitoring system which could detect performance degradation, capacity threshold breach and availability faults.
-The team is alerted and performs remediation actions following incident management process and service level targets.
+- o Secured Email System.
+RLC is using advanced security protection through Microsoft Office 365 as employee's corporate email.
+It provides URL filtering, screening of attachments and links to be protected from malware, spam and phishing. - o End-point Security Protection.
+RLC installed Crowdstrike Endpoint Protection as the last defense layer to protect end-user's computer from malware, ransomeware, spam and phishing. - o Security protection of RLC's edge network.
+RLC used a strong network firewall rules that serve as a network gateway to only allow authorized and specific ports to pass through.
+It also includes advanced URL filtering, advanced DNS security, advanced Aldriven security threat prevention and secured VPN connections among its remote sites. - o Disallowed the use of external storage by employees. - o We have corporate information security team that performs Security Vulnerability Assessment and Penetration Testing (SVAPT) on regular and on-demand basis specially before we launch a new website